talkjs/tutorials/how-to-migrate-from-sendbird-to-talkjs/how-to-migrate-from-sendbird-to-talkjs.md

 - `<DATA_TYPE>`: this is either `users`, `channels` or `messages`, depending on which export you want.
 - `<START_TIME>` and `<END_TIME>`: the start and end time in [Unix milliseconds](https://en.wikipedia.org/wiki/Unix_time), up to 7 days apart.
 If you want more data, you will need to submit multiple requests.

 The request must be an HTTP POST and the body requires just two parameters, the ‘_start_ts’_ and ‘_end_ts’_.
 Both of these are in UNIX milliseconds.
-Sendbird allows you to fetch messages within a 7-day timeframe only even when using the API, so if you have more data, you must submit multiple requests.
+Sendbird allows you to fetch messages within a 7-day timeframe only, even when using the API, so if you have more data, you must submit multiple requests.

 You should get a response similar to this: